NassimKhal/hello-k3s-ansible/README.md

 - ✅ Workflow runs only after successful Terraform Apply

 ### ✅ Sprint 7: Terraform Cloud Trigger Optimization
-- ✅ Implemented `.tfcignore` inside `terraform/` folder
+- ✅ Disabled `.tfcignore` attempt (not supported in TFC)
-- ✅ Ensured Terraform Cloud only triggers on `.tf` or infrastructure file changes
+- ✅ Enabled **Push Trigger Filters** in Terraform Cloud UI
+- ✅ Configured to trigger runs **only when files inside `terraform/` change**
-- ✅ Non-infra changes (README, app, etc.) no longer trigger runs
+- ✅ Confirmed that README or app changes no longer trigger Terraform runs

+### ✅ Sprint 8: Provisioning Workflow Refinement
+- ✅ Ansible workflow now checks if EC2 is already provisioned via marker file (`/etc/provisioned_by_ansible`)
+- ✅ Full provisioning (`install,k3s,deploy`) runs only once per instance
+- ✅ Subsequent runs use Git diff to selectively apply `--tags install`, `--tags deploy`, or both
+- ✅ Tags are automatically chosen based on file changes in `ansible/` or `kubernetes/`
+- ✅ Kubernetes manifests (`flask-deployment.yaml`, `flask-service.yaml`) are cleaned up after deployment
+- ✅ Ansible workflow automatically skips if no EC2 is present or no relevant files have changed

 ---